CodeYourFuture/fieldtrip-js2-coworkers/docs/sprint1/issues/amber-intro.md

 ## About me

 As scrum master, I help the team to achieve their project goals and resolve any blockers.
-I do this by promiting the processes and princple of the [scrum framework](https://www.scrum.org/resources/what-is-scrum).
+I do this by promoting the processes and princple of the [scrum framework](https://www.scrum.org/resources/what-is-scrum).

-Each day I check-in with the whole team to discuss the status of the tasks we're working on.
-I keep track of the progress we're making using the project board.

 Although I'm the one keeping an eye on the board's progress, each team member is still responsible for keeping it up-to-date.